+Qualifying Distinctions between Private and Social Entrepreneurs

-Conclusion: The distinctions among private entrepreneurs and business visionaries on one hand, and social entrepreneurs and social change makers set out above may seem both arbitrary and rigid.
+The distinctions among private entrepreneurs and business visionaries on one hand, and social entrepreneurs and social change makers set out above may seem both arbitrary and rigid.
 And they may well be.
 But if we want to hold onto a distinction between ordinary economic entrepreneurship on one hand, and social entrepreneurship and social change making on the other, then we have to find some basis for making that distinction.
 The proposal here is to find that difference in four key elements:

 The focus on a broad set of social effects rather than simply the value captured by a revenue earned by the sale of products and services